You want smart political talk without the meltdowns?

 It was two things.

-One a very deranged individual who I understand long before he was dishonorably discharged from the United States military, demonstrating some mental illness challenges.
+One, a very deranged individual who I understand long before he was dishonorably discharged from the United States military, demonstrating some mental illness challenges.

 And then the other thing is what I'm telling you.

-Now apparently there is video of the church shooting available.
+Now, apparently, there is video of the church shooting available.

-I know law enforcement has it.
+No law enforcement has it.

-Here's one thing nobody will tell you, and you should know this.
+Here's one thing nobody will tell you.

-As tragic as horrible, and it is horrible.
+As tragic as horrible.

-Because this past weekend, ABC News Chicago reported 29 people were shot this weekend.
+This is an average weekend in Chicago because this past weekend, ABC News Chicago reported 29 people were shot this weekend.

 29.